-Rural Development will continue to monitor and provide oversight in the areas of construction and administration, through quarterly meetings, construction inspections, and participant accounts throughout the term of the grant.
+Rural Development has been providing funds for the self-help housing program since the late 1960s.
+They provide Section 523 self-help technical assistance grants to eligible entities to start and implement the program.
+Rural Development thoroughly reviews the self-help application before a grant is awarded and will continue to monitor and provide oversight in the areas of construction and administration, through quarterly meetings, construction inspections, and participant accounts throughout the term of the grant.

-In most cases Rural Development provides another important ingredient to the self-help program; construction/permanent financing in the form of a Single Family Housing Direct Home Loan (Section 502).
-They are independent of private or conventional lending institutions; the financing is directly between Rural Development and the borrower.
-While labor and construction are group efforts, each applicant must qualify and obtain a loan individually from Rural Development.
+In most cases Rural Development provides another important ingredient to the self-help program; construction to permanent financing at favorable interest rates in the form of a Single-Family Housing Direct Home Loan (Section 502).
+They are independent of private or conventional lending institutions and the financing is directly between Rural Development and the borrower.
+Each applicant must qualify and obtain a loan individually from Rural Development.
 Rural Development's function as a lender is significant because private credit institutions in rural areas are relatively few in number, smaller, and often impose more rigid terms which can be a barrier to homeownership.